Gardens, (Green) Squares, and Parks in Paris

 Parc Montsouris

-Due to its proximity to Cité Universitaire, Parc Montsouris is located on the southern edge of Paris and is a popular hangout spot for students and locals.
-A lot of tourists stumble upon this park as the Catacombs exit is not too far away.
-It has vast lawns that are accessible to the public, a large lake, various bronze and stone sculptures, and a railway line passing through it.
+Due to its proximity to Cité Universitaire, Parc Montsouris is on the southern edge of Paris and a popular hangout for students and locals.
+Many tourists stumble upon this park because the Catacombs exit is not far away.
+It has vast public lawns, a large lake, various bronze and stone sculptures, and a railway line running through it.

 During the summer, the park is filled with music and ice cream stands, making it a hotspot for picnics and strolls.